Saturday 05 November 2016 – Pushkar, India.

 Knowing I would be back tomorrow I left the fair and walked down to the lake in the middle of the town.
 The lake is surrounded by 52 bathing gnats.
 These are not temples as such, but places to go and relax, meditate, pray and bathe in the holy lake.

 A couple of these are commercial operations aimed pretty much (being blunt) at scamming tourists.
 I got scammed.
 Not by much, but still more than I would have ‘donated’ to their charity.
-It did leave a sour taste, and sadly I did not read about it until later in the day.
-For warned is for armed as they say.
+It did leave a sour taste, and sadly I did not read about it being a scam until later in the day.
+Fore-warned is for armed as they say.
 I also discovered that you should not take photos on the lake, as a number of the women bathe bare breasted, that was after I had taken photos…

-I was a bit disgruntled so went back up to the hotel, where I took a few photos over the town from the really nice roof top restaurant/relaxing area.
+I was a bit disgruntled from being ripped off so went back up to the hotel, where I took a few photos over the town from the really nice roof top restaurant/relaxing area.
 It is a bit hazy today, but that has kept the temperature down to a decent level, which I appreciated.